Black players in ice hockey: IIHF

-Women's hockey
+Women's ice hockey

 Angela James played in the Central Ontario Women's Hockey League, precursor to the National Women's Hockey League and Canadian Women's Hockey League.
-She represented Team Canada internationally.
-She scored 34 points (22g, 12a) in 20 games over four women's world championships, including 11 goals in five games in the inaugural IIHF World Women's Championships, held in Ottawa in 1990.
-In 2008, she, along with Cammi Granato (USA) and Geraldine Heaney (CAN), became the first women to be inducted into the International Ice Hockey Federation Hockey Hall of Fame.
-James is the daughter of a black father and white mother; she is the only Black Canadian to captain a national hockey team.
+She represented Canada women's national team internationally.
+She scored 34 points (22 goals, 12 assists) in 20 games over four women's world championships, including 11 goals in five games in the inaugural World Women's Championship in 1990.
+In 2008, she, along with Cammi Granato (United States) and Geraldine Heaney (CAN), became the first women to be inducted into the IIHF Hall of Fame.
+James is the daughter of a black father and white mother; she is the only Black Canadian to captain a national team.

 Career stats

 Franchise career

-These are the top-ten point, goal, and assist scorers in any franchise history.
+These are the top-ten points, goals, and assists scorers in any franchise history.
 Figures are updated after each completed NHL regular season.